SudheendraBS/adaptordie/lab4.md

 Once you have made several requests to retrieve your reservation you should have noticed a significant improvement in response time after the initial request.
 Navigate back to your trace session and observe the improvement in response time.

 ![Cache improvement](cache-improve.png)

+## Up Next

+In this lab, you configured a response cache policy to reduce the response time of a poor performing API from 10 seconds down to a few milliseconds.
+Apigee Edge also provides fine grained cache policies that can be used for partial response caching or to cache arbitrary data.

+When you're ready, you can get started on [Lab 5 - Complete reservation check in using the API](lab5.md)